 rel="noopener".
 This is already implemented in Chromium as well and will land in Chrome 88.

-We've sprinkled some observations throughout the chapter, and you'll have made your own observations.
-At the end of this 2020 analysis, here are some things that stood out for us.
+We've touched on some observations throughout the chapter, but as a reflection on the state of markup in 2020, here are some things that stood out for us: